toongeeprime/toongeeprime-theme/README.md

 # Toongeeprime Theme

-A WordPress theme with options for customization in the WordPress Customizer
+A classic PHP based WordPress theme with options for customization in the WordPress Customizer

 ### Customization options include: